All Episodes

 And it's very simple.

-17 of the 20 highest gun murder states are Democrat-controlled blue states.
+17 of the 20 highest gun murder states are Democrat-controlled blue states and with the strongest gun control laws.

 17 of the 20 highest gun murder states are Democrat-controlled blue states with the most stringent gun control laws in the country.

-And those stats come from the FBI's Uniform Crime Reports.
+And those stats come from the FBI's uniform crime reports.

 California had the highest number of gun murders in 2011 with 1,220.